bmil-jnu/cross-species_metabolic_stability_prediction/README.md

 output networks**, so the model captures general structure–metabolism patterns while still expressing species-dependent effects.
-It is trained on a curated set of nearly 19,000 microsomal half-life measurements from **PubChem BioAssay** (HLM, RLM, MLM) and evaluated with **stratified 10-fold Bemis–Murcko scaffold cross-validation**, ensemble predictions, and species-specific thresholds.
+It is trained on a curated set of nearly 19,000 microsomal half-life measurements from **PubChem BioAssay** (HLM, RLM, MLM) and evaluated with **stratified 10-fold Bemis–Murcko scaffold cross-validation** and species-specific thresholds.
 Across species the model outperforms conventional machine-learning and single-task deep-learning baselines.

 For interpretability, the framework provides **descriptor-level SHAP** attribution